Mammograms for breast screening

 Exposure to radiation

-Each mammogram exposes a woman to small amounts of radiation from the x-rays.
+With each mammogram, there is a small amount of radiation exposure from the x-rays.
 But the amount of radiation is very small.

 X-rays can very rarely cause cancer.
 Having mammograms every 3 years for 20 years very slightly increases the chance of getting cancer over a woman’s lifetime.